Halima144/Halima144/README.md

 <div align="center">
 I'm Halima Sadia, an enthusiastic and goal-driven Software Engineer specializing in <b>Cross-Platform Mobile App Development</b> using <b>React Native</b>.
-I build the backend for my apps with the <b>MERN Stack</b> (MongoDB, Express.js, React.js, Node.js), creating full-stack mobile experiences from UI to API.
+I build the backend for my apps with <b>Node.js, Express.js & MongoDB</b>, creating full-stack mobile experiences from UI to API.
 Always excited to explore new technologies and create meaningful digital experiences!
 </div>